guhanjewelleryworks/studio/README.md

-# Goldsmith Connect.
+# Goldsmiths Connect.

-This is a Next.js application built with Firebase Studio for Goldsmith Connect.
+This is a Next.js application built with Firebase Studio for Goldsmiths Connect.

 ## Project Setup